swifteralex/AutoPicrossSolver/README.md

 ## Installation

-This project uses Python 3.7.6, with the following libraries and their respective versions installed:
+This project uses Python 3.7.6, with the following packages and their respective versions installed:

 ```
 pip install opencv-python==4.2.0.32